 Ages that children can leave home, be left alone and/or babysit

 There is no statute law providing for suitable ages for children to be able to babysit.
-Advice from the Children’s Department states that commonsense must prevail, but that circumstances are all important.
-For example, availability of the parent(s), the closeness of other adults, the health of the children being minded, length of time left, etc. The Children’s Department are not enthusiastic about sixteen-year-olds babysitting, let alone fourteen or fifteen-year-olds, but parents must decide for themselves knowing the circumstances.
-They are legally responsible for the well-being of their children.
+Commonsense must prevail, but the circumstances are significant.
+For example, availability of the parent(s), the closeness of other adults, the health of the children being minded, length of time left, etc. Parents/guardians are legally responsible for the well-being of their children.

 Leaving children alone

 There is no statutory age at which children can be left alone.
 It must depend on all the circumstances, but the ultimate responsibility for the well-being of the children lies with the parents (or person having parental responsibility).
 While the law does not specify an age at which children can be left on their own, it is illegal for anyone over sixteen, in charge of a child, to intentionally or recklessly: